Penalties for Lying to the Authorities in Singapore

-In the case of a first-time conviction, you may be liable for a fine of up to $10,000 or to a jail term of up to 6 months, or to both.
-On the other hand, repeat offenders will face a fine of up to $20,000, or a jail term of up to 12 months, or both.
+In the case of a first-time conviction, you may be liable for a fine of up to $10,000, a jail term of up to 6 months or to both.
+On the other hand, repeat offenders will face a fine of up to $20,000, a jail term of up to 12 months or both.

 Amidst the coronavirus outbreak in February 2020, a couple from China was charged with giving false information to Ministry of Health (MOH) officials.

 Chinese national Hu Jun had arrived in Singapore with his wife, Shi Sha, just nine days before he was confirmed to have COVID-19.
 Authorities reached out to the pair for their whereabouts to conduct thorough contact tracing, but the pair proceeded to lie about their movements.

 Given the severity of the outbreak, their lies could have posed a huge health risk and danger to many other unsuspecting civilians.

 One is guilty of obstructing, preventing or defeating the course of justice for road traffic incidents if they were to:

 - Lie to the traffic police about one’s identity, such as by providing false/misleading information or suppressing/altering information.